What to wear for a newborn photoshoot at home?

 Using blankets and wraps for baby photos?

 I often take most pictures with baby simply wrapped or swaddled, as often clothes can overwhelm such tiny babies.
 I can bring a few simple wraps, but I love to use your own blankets, wraps and swaddles to make your pictures unique.
-Below you can see examples of plain wraps, handmade patchwork quilts, bright fabrics and knitted blankets, all adding that personal touch to baby’s photos.
+For example as well as plain wraps, handmade patchwork quilts, bright fabrics, saris and knitted blankets, all add that personal touch to baby’s photos.

-What should the rest of the family wear for newborn photos?
+What should the rest of the family wear for a newborn photoshoot?

 For yourselves, first of all wear something you feel good in!
 Baby is the star of the show here, so I suggest plain clothing for parents.
 Plain colour tops without logos work well.
 Try and coordinate the rest of the family so that the colours are either all pale or all dark, or have the parents coordinating and siblings matching baby.
 But there is plenty of scope for you to include your own style too!